 “I love u Zachary synder (sic).
 Mahalo for showing me the synder (sic) cut..[..]..The Snyder cut is ssssiiicccckkkkkk.”

 Three months later and, within hours of each other, Batman actor Ben Affleck, Wonder Woman’s alter ego Gal Gadot and Cyborg star Ray Fisher all posted on social media demanding that the Powers-That-Be #ReleaseTheSnyderCut, in what appeared to be a organised campaign.

-So does an enjoyable, releasable Snyder cut exist after all?
-Clearly, something had to exist for Snyder to show to Momoa (assuming he’s not just joking) but was it a version that actually had effects and polish, or just a very rough outline that a fellow industry professional could appreciate?
+So does a ready-for-release Snyder Cut exist after all?
+Clearly, something had to exist for Snyder to show to Momoa (assuming he wasn’t just joking) but was it a version that actually had effects and polish, or just a very rough outline that a fellow industry professional could appreciate?

 We may never know the answer.
-Warner Bros would never want to spend money on completing an alternate version of a film that they clearly thought wasn’t working, and Zack Snyder showing a rough cut to his (probably quite kind) friends doesn’t immediately mean that a recut rerelease would be financially viable.
+Despite those HBO Max rumours, there’s still no concrete proof that Warner Bros would invest money into completing an alternate version of a film that they clearly thought wasn’t working, and Zack Snyder showing a rough cut to his (probably quite kind) friends doesn’t immediately mean that a recut rerelease would be financially viable.

 But look, #ReleaseTheSnyderCut devotees can take some comfort from the fact that someone, somewhere got to live their dream, and enjoy a Snyder-approved version of Justice League.

 And maybe, just maybe, they’ll find that the real Snyder Cut was the friends they made on Reddit along the way.